-Dr. Scheepens mentioned that HGH therapy is now being promoted as an anti-aging (rejuvenation) therapy; an industry that has been viewed with skepticism by some doctors and scientists.
+At the conference Dr. Arjan Scheepens mentioned that GH therapy is now being promoted as an anti-aging (rejuvenation) therapy by an industry that has been viewed with skepticism by some doctors and scientists.

 He said that the traditional opinion that the brain does not have the capacity to regenerate itself has been debunked.